2018 & 2019 WinnerAn integrated data pipeline for small-scale fisheries

 The Inspire Challenge is an initiative to challenge partners, universities, and others to use CGIAR data to create innovative pilot projects that will scale.
 We look for novel approaches that democratize data-driven insights to inform local, national, regional, and global policies and applications in agriculture and food security in real time; helping people–especially smallholder farmers and producers–to lead happier and healthier lives.

-This proposal was selected as a 2018 winner, with the team receiving 100,000 USD to put their ideas into practice.
+This proposal was selected as a 2018 pilot project and 2019 scale-up runner up project, with the team receiving a total of 225,000 USD to put their ideas into practice.

 An integrated data pipeline for small-scale fisheries

 Every day, about 40 million small-scale fishers go out fishing, yet virtually none of their activities or yields are documented.
 This global data deficiency means that small-scale fisheries contributions to local livelihoods and food security are often overlooked in policy, management, and development decisions.

 This project aims to put small-scale fisheries data in the hands of fisheries officers, researchers, and local stakeholders by creating an automated data pipeline to highlight temporal and spatial changes in fish production.

 The team has installed more than 300 vessel-tracking devices on boats in Timor-Leste, where the project piloted the concept, that transmit geospatial tracking data through cellular networks to an open-source, cloud-based decision dashboard.
 Cloud-based analytics and machine learning are then used to identify specific fishing activities.